 I buy my electricity from a community energy provider or municipal utility.
 Does the CPUC’s decision affect them?

-The CPUC’s decision does affect community choice energy providers, but some may choose to give their customers a higher credit.
+No. The CPUC’s decision does affect community choice energy providers, but some may choose to give their customers a higher credit.
 The CPUC’s decision does not affect locally governed utilities such as LADWP.